KATE PDF CONVERTER V1.0

 3. Choose the folder where Kate will be installed.

-Figure: Kate pdf converter running on Windows 10.
+Figure: Kate PDF Converter running on Windows 10.

 1. Running Kate on macOS.

-In mac is really easy to run Kate, after download the dmg file (*.dmg) from the link above, the user only need to click on the dmg-file and the application container will be automatically mounted, then the user will can run the application by clicking on the file.
+In On macOS, it is very easy to run Kate.
+After downloading the DMG file (*.dmg) from the link above, the user only needs to click on the file, and the application container will be automatically mounted.
+Then, the user can run the application by clicking on the app icon.

 1. Running Kate on Linux.

-Figure: kate pdf converter running on Linux (Ubuntu LTS 16).
+Figure: Kate PDF Converter running on Linux (Ubuntu LTS 16).

-Figure: Kate pdf converter running on Linux (Debian Jessie).
+Figure: Kate PDF Converter running on Linux (Debian Jessie).

 1. Importing pictures to Kate session

-1. Adding pictures to Kate using the drag and drop interface.
+1. Adding pictures to Kate using the drag-and-drop interface.

 1. Image formats supported by Kate.